 Every mutual fund scheme comes in two types of plans – growth and dividend.
 The growth option gives returns in the form of rising values of mutual fund units.
 Whereas, under the dividend option returns are paid via periodic dividends.

 Types of Mutual Fund Dividend Plans

-Mutual Fund plans come in two varieties – growth and dividend.
-The growth option gives returns in the form of rising values of mutual fund units.
-The dividend option gives returns by paying periodic dividends.
-There are many kinds of dividend plans – dividend payout, dividend reinvestment and dividend sweep.
-Dividend payout pays the dividend declared into your bank account.
-Dividend reinvestment, reinvests the dividend in the same fund that has declared the dividend.
-Dividend sweep invests the dividend in units of another mutual fund of the same fund house.
+The dividend plan of a mutual fund scheme is available in different varieties namely dividend payout, dividend reinvestment and dividend sweep.
+Under the dividend payout plan, the dividend declared is paid into your bank account.
+Whereas, the dividend reinvestment plan reinvests the dividend in the same fund that has declared the dividend and the dividend sweep plan invests the dividend in units of another mutual fund of the same fund house.

 Dividends of equity mutual funds attract dividend distribution tax at 10%.
 This is slightly less than the short-term gains tax which growth mutual funds attract at 15% (for holding periods less than 1 year).
 However it is the same as the long-term capital gains tax which growth mutual fund attract at 10%.